rwaldron/tc39-notes/es8/2017-03/mar-21.md

 BE: The question is whether it should be there?

-DH: should Annex B be in the standard? why should it be there?
+DH: Should Annex B be in the standard? why should it be there?
 That helps determine whether something should be in Annex B.

 BE: Yeah.